Clarifying Purpose (Not Setting a Goal)

 Without this orientation, the mind will always return to what it knows best: familiar patterns, inherited beliefs, and conditioned responses.
 Not because it is wrong, but because that is how the mind functions.

-Sankalpa Is Not Personal Preference
+Intention Is Not A Personal Preference

-Sankalpa keeps this destination in view without turning it into a fixation.
+Intention keeps this destination in view without turning it into a fixation.

-Sankalpa and the Mind–Body Relationship
+Intention and the Mind–Body Relationship

 When intention is clear: